Boulder Valley School District

 Appeal

-- Procedural irregularity that affected the outcome of the matter;
+A. Procedural irregularity that affected the outcome of the matter;

-- New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and
+B. New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and

-- The Title IX Coordinator, Investigator(s), or Decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally, or for or against the Complainant or Respondent specifically that affected the outcome of the matter.
+C. The Title IX Coordinator, Investigator(s), or Decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally, or for or against the Complainant or Respondent specifically that affected the outcome of the matter.

 Notice and Training

 Consistent with the requirements of Board Policy AC, all students and School District employees will receive periodic training related to recognizing and preventing sexual harassment.
-Designated district employees must receive additional periodic training related to handling reports of sexual harassment.
+Designated employees must receive additional periodic training related to handling reports of sexual harassment.
 The School District will make training materials and schedules available to the public.